fcortesbio/BiteTrack/README.md

 * Customers have no direct API access or an active application role
 * Sales are atomic -- either all related operations succeed, or the transaction is rolled back.
 * Inventory decrements automatically when sales are completed.
+* A valid password should be enforced and validated to include at least 8 characters, including at least 1 of each: lowers, uppers, numbers and symbols

+## **Future enhancements**
+* Add frontend client (React/Vue/Angular)
+* Add reporting endpoints (weekly sales, unsettled accounts, top products).
+* Add MCP server layer for AI-assisted queries.
+* Add unit/integration tests.

 ## License
 MIT License